The following is based on actual experiences. Names have been change.. nahhh, no names are used.

 * Build a user name log-in with no way for the user to retrieve a forgotten password, even for the system adminsitrator.

 * Build a public web application that only works reliably on one browser.

 * Rely on a database that has not been rationalized or even reviewd by a DBA, and why even optimize a table when you can keep adding another 100 fields?

-The post "How to Run a Dysfunctional Software Development Collaborative in Ten Easy Steps" was originally assembled from spare parts of a 1957 Chevy at CogDogBlog (http://cogdogblog.com/2003/10/how-to/) on October 26, 2003.
+The post "How to Run a Dysfunctional Software Development Collaborative in Ten Easy Steps" was originally pulled charred and crispy from a smoky charred oven at CogDogBlog (http://cogdogblog.com/2003/10/how-to/) on October 26, 2003.